Well, we're going to have a hurricane out there, Hurricane Bertha.

 I'm very scared.

-I have three little children, and and I'm trying to show them what we've accomplished because we did it on our own.
+I have three little children, and I'm trying to show them what we've accomplished because we did it on our own.

 I worked my butt off through school, and my parents couldn't help me out, and I did it.

-I mean, what the heck I I'm just so here's an example of why I'm desperate.
+I'm just so, here's an example of why I'm desperate.

-And this not trying to add to your desperation.
+And this, not trying to add to your desperation.

 But at some point with his brain cancer, Senator Kennedy is going to pass away.